 Many binoculars are relatively cheap but will most likely not have the qualities you desire, or you will find some that fit your perfect definition of an ideal binocular but are too costly.

 These binoculars stand out due to their ability to deliver clear, bright, and captivating images.
 This is made possible by the phase-coated roof prism and the fully multi-coated eco-glass lenses.
 With a field of view of 324ft at 1000 yards and accurate color rendition, you are assured of capturing the entire action around you.
 This is a gadget that is designed for utterly any outdoor activity from birding, attending sports games, sailing, attending concerts to hunting, and is probably.

 The body is ultra-rugged and rubber armored which makes it waterproof and also resistant to internal fogging in instances where it may be exposed to harsh conditions.
 Its ergonomic design, non-slip coating, and light weight makes it easy and comfortable to hold for long periods of time.
-The device allows a close focus distance of around 4 meters making it a valuable tool for birders.

 Adjusting for a better view is easy as each side adjusts separately with a middle adjustment placed for finer tuning.

 - Bright in low light conditions

 - Field of view 324ft at 1000yards

 - Sub-standard lens covers.
 They are not attached and come off easily

 - Eye relief could be better if you wear eyeglasses